Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 • Use in-app virtual card numbers when shopping online.

-• Lost phone?
-Remote-lock functions freeze all linked payments instantly.
+• Lost your phone?
+Remote-lock functions mean you can freeze all linked payments instantly.

 Paying bills and taxes

-Utility bills still arrive with a barcode—scan it in PayPay or tap an IC card at a convenience store kiosk.
-National income tax accepts cashless payments up to ¥1 million per transaction (National Tax Agency).
+Utility bills still arrive with a barcode — scan it in PayPay or tap an IC card at a convenience store kiosk.
+National income tax accepts cashless receipts of up to ¥1 million per transaction (National Tax Agency).

 When cash is still king

-Rent, second-hand car purchases, and some city-hall fees remain cash or bank-transfer only.
+Some things, like rent, second-hand car purchases, bills, and some city-hall fees remain cash or bank-transfer only.
 Keep a modest cash buffer for these outliers.

 Key Takeaways

-• Update apps regularly—ICOCA blocks log-ins on outdated versions after 1 May 2025.
+• Update your apps regularly — ICOCA blocks log-ins on outdated versions after 1 May 2025.

 Share This Article